Kiran7007/Interview-Preparation/docs/kotlin.md

 }.await()
 ```

-The second `async` is not created until the first operation completes.
+- The second `async` is not created until the first operation completes.
+- Conceptually:

 ``` text
 api1 ──────> result1